BUYING AN OLD, LOW MILEAGE CAR

 The fact is, you’re about to make a large financial investment towards the old car of your dreams.
 The items addressed below are for the people who want to drive their car regularly, as well as take as many precautions as possible.

 A sensible car enthusiast knows to change the oil on time, regardless of mileage in between intervals.
 Unfortunately … not every seller is a sensible car enthusiast.
-Constant short drives before operating temperature is reached will eventually turn the oil into a thick sludge.
-Oil will get contaminated with moisture, and overtime it will oxidize, break down, and change its viscosity.
+Constant short drives before the proper operating temperature is reached will eventually turn the oil into a thick sludge.
+The oil will get contaminated with moisture, and over time it will oxidize, break down, and change its viscosity.

 “Under low temperature operation the oil essentially deteriorates by contamination rather than by oxidation.
-The mixture of water, oil and contaminants form a mayonnaise-like sludge which tends to settle out of the oil on the bottom of the oil pan and in other areas of the engine not sufficiently washed by the oil.” – Lubrication Engineers Technical Department.
+The mixture of water, oil, and contaminants lead to a formation of mayonnaise-like sludge which tends to settle out of the oil on the bottom of the oil pan and in other areas of the engine not sufficiently washed by the oil.” – Lubrication Engineers Technical Department.

 This sludge can also clog your car’s CCV system (if so equipped) as well as other oil-related systems on the vehicle.